mariaauslander/capstone_fall20_irrigation/README.md

 These studies took significant compute resources which are unavailable to our team, so we start our evaluations by evaluting only the data augmentation techniques determined to be most important based on the previous work on ImageNet while acknowledging differences in our imagery data.
 We look at geometric modifications such as rotations, flips, shifts and zooms, color distortion (some of the techniques are only applied to the RGB channels, others on all channels), and Gaussian blurring.

-## Training
+## Supervised Baseline Training - BigEarthNet Data
+1. Follow the setup instructions in the Readme in the Setup Folder to install the docker container.

-6. Run the docker container interactively passing in the GitHub repo and the mounted files from cloud storage:
+2. Run the docker container interactively passing in the mounted files from cloud storage:
 `nvidia-docker run -it --rm -v /mnt/irrigation_data:/data irgapp bash`
-7. From within the docker container, copy the necessary clouds from cloud storage to the `/root/capstone_fall20_irrigation/BigEarthData/tfrecords` directory
+3. From within the docker container, copy the necessary clouds from cloud storage to the `/root/capstone_fall20_irrigation/BigEarthData/tfrecords` directory
-8. The #6 command command will place you within the docker container.
+4. The #6 command command will place you within the docker container.
 Train the model using the following:
 `python3 supervised_classification.py -a ARCH -o OUTPUT -e EPOCHS -b BATCH -g AUGMENT` where ARCH is 'InceptionV3', 'ResNet50', 'Xception', or 'ResNet101V2'
                  OUTPUT is a prefix for model file and results file